cachance7/dogsarepeopletoo/site/content/post/teach-your-dog-beekeeping.md

     field in the summer at noon.
 This will allow you to collect the "pioneer bees" needed for bootstrapping a hive.
 Between 30 and 50 bees will do.
   - Next, find a big wooden box that can close entirely and put it on a table outside.
-This is what professionals calls a "bee home".
+This is what professionals call a "bee home".
 This is where your bees will live.
   - "Have your dog shake all of the bees into the box and seal them up for 3 days and 3 nights.
 This is the period of Great Deliberation when the bees